-What is a complaint?
+What is a Complaint?

-Guavapay adopts the following definition of a complaint for the purposes of this policy and as it appears in the Glossary to the FCA Handbook “any oral or written expression of dissatisfaction whether justified or not from, or on behalf of, a person about the provision of, or failure to provide, a financial service, a claims management service or a redress determination which alleges that the complainant has suffered (or may suffer) financial loss, material distress or material inconvenience”.
+Guavapay adopts the following definition of a complaint for the purposes of this policy and as it appears in the Glossary to the FCA Handbook: “any oral or written expression of dissatisfaction whether justified or not from, or on behalf of, a person about the provision of, or failure to provide, a financial service, a claims management service or a redress determination which alleges that the complainant has suffered (or may suffer) financial loss, material distress or material inconvenience”.

 Negative feedback not requiring a resolution or a formal investigation do not constitute a complaint, although Guavapay values and welcomes all feedback.

-Who is a complainant?
+Who is a Complainant?

 Guavapay will not accept complaints pertaining to relations between users or between a user and a third party.
-This policy only covers complaints pertaining to the lack of or poor execution of a payment services carried out by Guavapay.
+This policy only covers complaints pertaining to the lack of or poor execution of a payment service carried out by Guavapay.

-Timing of complaints
+Timing of Complaints

 The Financial Ombudsman Service in the UK sets up time limits for referral of complaints.
-Any complaint made outside of those timelines will be automatically rejected and answered to with an email explaining the rationale for the rejection.
+Any complaint made outside of these timelines will be automatically rejected and answered to with an email explaining the rationale for the rejection.

 The time limits to raise a complaint with Guavapay are as follows:

-- more than six (6) years following the issue resulting in the complaint,
+o more than six (6) years following the issue resulting in the complaint,

 o more than three (3) years of the complainant becoming aware (or should reasonably have become aware) that the complainant could have complained,

 Additionally, complainants are expected to complain to the FOS within six (6) months of receiving Guavapay’s final response.
 Unless the complainants can show exceptional circumstances justifying the delay, any complaints made after this timeframe will be rejected by Guavapay.

-How to make a complaint
+How to make a Complaint

-Timing of response from Guavapay
+Timing of Response from Guavapay

 Upon receipt of a complaint, Guavapay will endeavour to:

-- provide a final response within:
+o provide a final response within:

-o eight (8) weeks for general complaints.
+• eight (8) weeks for general complaints.

-Content of Guavapay’s response
+Content of Guavapay’s Response

 The final response from Guavapay will contain Guavapay’s findings further to the investigation and any decision regarding any action(s) to be taken or compensation awarded, which could be:

-- rejection of the complaint and explanation.
+o rejection of the complaint and explanation.

-Details of the complainant’s right to refer to or lodge the complaint with the appropriate body should the complainant be unhappy with Guavapay’s final decision.
-The relevant bodies are:
+The email should also include details of the complainant’s right to refer to or lodge the complaint with the appropriate body, should the complainant be unhappy with Guavapay’s final decision.

-The Information Commissions Office (ICO), for complaints related to personal data and/or breaches of the data protection laws and regulations, the final response will reiterate the complainants right to lodge a complaint with the ICO and will detail the ICO’s telephone number and website, along with the possibility of seeking a judicial remedy.
+For complaints related to personal data and/or breaches of the data protection laws and regulations, the final response will include the complainants right to lodge a complaint with the ICO and will detail the ICO’s telephone number and website, along with the possibility of seeking a judicial remedy.

 Guavapay will keep a record of all complaints and relevant data associated with them for a minimum of five (5) years after the resolution of the complaint.